 Fishery is a business subject to eternal seasonal variations.
 Being dependent on a natural resource means never knowing what tomorrow brings, however, meticulous stock management and experience leads to some degree of predictability.
 In the following, we will, as one of the largest operators in the North Atlantic, seek to give an account of the year that has gone for some of our main species as well as sharing our expectations for 2017.

-As 2016 comes to an end, the Greenland halibut quota in West Greenland has nearly been reached.
+As 2016 comes to an end, the Greenland turbot quota in West Greenland has nearly been reached.
 Fishery has been satisfactory and as expected in the beginning of the year.
-In their advice for 2017 biologists at Greenland's Institute for Natural resources state that, as a whole, the Greenlandic stock of Greenland halibut is growing, except in one of the large catching areas, Disko Bay.
+In their advice for 2017 biologists at Greenland's Institute for Natural resources state that, as a whole, the Greenlandic stock of Greenland turbot is growing, except in one of the large catching areas, Disko Bay.
 In Northern Greenland, stocks are stable and off shore they seem to be growing.
 Quotas for 2017 are expected to be set at a similar level to 2016.

 Prices have risen slightly over the year, more so for the frozen-at-sea off shore products than for products made ashore.
 This is mainly caused by expected decline in total volume available next year as well as higher demand in the world market.
 Currently, frozen-at-sea products are sold before they leave the trawler.

 In the new year, increased competition for raw material from other producers is expected.
 In general, we anticipate less total volume from Greenland and in order to accommodate to this challenge, we ensure high quality raw material from FAO27, primarily Norway, but the Faroe Islands and Canada are also options.
 This will ensure flexibility and safety of delivery of high quality products for our customers.